 Deadlines for Undergraduate Curriculum Proposals

-Proposals for the next academic year are due on October 15th of the current academic year.
+Course and program proposals for the next academic year are due on October 15th of the current academic year.
 Curriculog will stop accepting proposals for the next Academic Year at 11:59 PM on the 15th.
-It is still possible to get a proposal accepted for the Spring Semester of the next Academic Year.
+Course proposals will be accepted for spring implementation of the next Academic Year.
 Department committees should approve such proposals by February 15 of the current academic year; the proposals must be approved by the College Curriculum committee by March 15 of the current academic year.

 Departments are encouraged to submit proposals well in advance of the deadlines.

 For proposals to be considered, they must be launched and approved by their departments by the deadlines.

 Undergraduate Curriculum Committee meeting dates and times will be announced by the campus at least 72 hours prior to the meeting.

 Curriculog will guide you through inputting the needed information for each type of proposal.
 Examples of different types of proposals and the required form are below.

 Note: Faculty Senate limits the use of provisional courses listed under the 1999r, 2999r, 3999r, or 4999r numbers.
 Departments may offer these provisional courses no more than two times in a five-year period after which time a new course proposal should be submitted for approval.
 This allows faculty to teach a new course on an experimental basis before submitting a Formal Proposal to add the course.

 - New Course Proposal

 Add a new course to your department’s catalog offerings.
 Contact the Registrar Office in advance to identify the new course number.